StefanSchroeder/co2meter/README.md

 If this doesn't work immediately, use the IP-identification tipps on the DietPi website.

-# Wiring Diagram
+# Wiring Diagram for entire setup

 [<img src="wiring.svg" width="100%" />](wiring.png)

-# MAX7219 Display
+# MAX7219 Display Details

 ## Wiring